 Main Group Chemistry

-Of all the blocks of elements in the periodic table, the main group elements (s- and p-block) are the most dissimilar, possessing a much wider range of properties than any other block of elements.
-Main group elements range from highly reactive non-metallic elements (such as fluorine), and semi-metals (such as silicon) to the highly reactive alkali metals (such as potassium).
-One of the long-standing challenges of fundamental chemistry is to understand the surprising and unpredictable nature of main group chemistry.
+Of all the blocks of elements in the periodic table, the main group elements are the most diverse.
+Main group elements range from highly reactive non-metallic elements (such as fluorine), to semi-metals (such as silicon), to the highly reactive alkali metals (such as potassium).
+One of the long-standing challenges in fundamental chemistry is to understand the surprising and unpredictable nature of main group chemistry.

-We have several strong teams involved in main group research, with a particular focus on the synthesis of compounds containing main group elements, and the investigation of their reactivity patterns with an eye toward possible applications.
+Several groups in our division are involved in main group research, including the synthesis of compounds containing main group elements, and the investigation of their reactivity patterns with an eye toward applications.
 Research topics include:

 - Novel bonding and structural paradigms of main group compounds